Tobanp/av-guidance/supporting documents/Introduction.md

 For testing purposes, an override makes sense because the actual automation software has not necessarily proven it's capacity for directing that specific type of vehicle.
 In the short term, a human operator may provide a necessary stopgap measure if the software unexpectedly fails.

 ## Insurance
-- Administrative requirement for Lyft and Uber requires $100,000 minimum insurance for the operator.
+- Administrative requirement for ridesharing requires $100,000 minimum insurance for the operator.
 We believe this should be sufficient for insurance for owners of autonomous vehicles without overburdening individuals.

 We divided the insurance regime into the following scenarios, with a delegation of additional regulatory authority to the appropriate agency.

 1. The first regime is the individual who uses their vehicle only for private functions
     - This individual only requires the minimum state mandatory minimum for insurance
-2. The second regime is the individual who uses their vehicle privately, but also permits their vehicle to be used as part of a ride-sharing or similar scheme.
+2. The second regime is the individual who privately owns a vehicle and also permits their vehicle to be used as part of a ride-sharing or similar scheme.
     - This individual must carry insurance equal to $100,000 (the current minimum for commercial vehicle operaiton)
 3. The third regime is the corporation that uses a private fleet (for employes only).
     - the corporation must carry commercial vehicle insurance equal to the statutory mandatory minimum
-4. The fourth and final regime is the corporation that uses a vehicle for public (taxi or ride-share) services.
+4. The fourth and final regime is the corporation that uses a vehicle for public (taxi or ride-share) services or rental.
     - This regime must carry insurance equal to the minimum requirement for manufacturers as promulgated by the NHTSA or as designated by the appropriate state agency.